knpuniversity/gulp/knpu/page-specific-css.md

 [[[ code('66c37ff19e') ]]]

-The Gulp watch robots are hard at work in the background. *AND*, the watch robots are looking for *every* `.scss` file in that directory.
+The Gulp watch robots are hard at work in the background. *AND*, they're looking for *every* `.scss` file in that directory.
 That means, when I refresh, I still have the `dino-img-show` styling.
 See, it's adding all that margin between the image and the button.
 We have 3 Sass files, but it's all still compiling into one big `main.css`.

 Here's the goal: configure Gulp to give us two files: `main.css` made from `styles.scss` and `layout.scss` and `dinosaur.css` made from this new one.
 Then, we can include `dinosaur.css` only on this show page.
-That'll be swell!
+RAWR!

 ## Include specific Files in main.css

 First, let's make `main.css` only include two of these files.
 Update `gulp.src()`.
 Instead of a pattern, we can pass it an array.
-We'll feed it `sass/layout.scss` and then `sass.styles.scss`:
+We'll feed it `sass/layout.scss` and then `sass/styles.scss`:

 [[[ code('192ba615a6') ]]]